 Membership, or ownership, is the heart of a food co-op.
 Members OWN the co-op through their equity payments (investing in your community) and active participation in the co-op’s democratic governance.
 Each member has the opportunity to vote in Board of Director elections.
 Since the board is the body that steers the co-op, members have an active voice in how the board is formed and how the co-op is governed.
 Members can run for election to the board and may serve on committees.
 Other member benefits may include a patronage refund during profitable years, discounts on case orders, workshops, and specified items each month, the ability to special order certain items, and equivalent pricing at other area co-ops (which is termed co-op reciprocity).

 Most food co-ops collect a member equity from each member/owner.
 This equity payment is an investment in your community and a major part of the capital that helps fund the store’s operations and improvements.
 Many food co-ops also conduct member loan drives to fund a building or expand services.
 Some co-ops collect annual member fees, although this practice is not as common as it once was.
 Some grants and loans may be available through government or private organizations, and commercial loans from lenders such as local banks and credit unions have also helped to fund several recent food co-ops.
 The Cedar Falls Food Co-op will thoroughly research all of these options before determining which ones would be best for our situation.

-What about Hy-Vee’s Health Market?
+What about Natural Grocers, Hy-Vee’s Health Market, and other grocery stores?
 Isn’t that enough for us?